DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-21-suitability-to-work-with-children.md

 - Do we need to include some examples of things to disclose or not disclose?
 - What would those examples be?
 - Do we need further details about DBS checks and lists?
-- This doesn’t have an explicit declaration, is that enough for providers?
+- This does not have an explicit declaration, is that enough for providers?

 ## Findings